What you read and listened to most last year

 - To Purpose Or Not to Purpose: A Debate for the Ages by 2016 San Diego AMA Cause Conference speaker Bea Boccalandro, Apr.
 5, 2016.

-- 5 Website Conversion Tactics You Need to Implement Yesterday by Sam Wheeler of business tips website 365businesstips.com, Aug.
+- 5 Website Conversion Tactics You Need to Implement Yesterday by Sam Wheeler of business advice website 365businesstips.com, Aug.
 28, 2016.

 For those keeping score, of our 10 best performing pieces of content last year, half were effectively published during the 2016 calendar year (including #8 above published on Dec.
 30, 2015).
 This is both an endorsement of social and email promotion and evidence of organic keyword authority.